rhblind/django-files/docs/usage/basic.rst

 The form template will search a number of location for a template, and return the first that match, so that you can easily override the default template.

-|more| See :ref:`templates` for more info how to customize your templates.
+|info| See :ref:`templates` for more info how to customize your templates.

 Listing attachments